RAS17-Group-8/ras_group8_odometry/README.md

 # Odometry

+  Odometry is the use of data from motion sensors to estimate change in position over time.

-ROS node providing position estimates based on the wheel velocities of the robot.
+This ROS node provides position estimates based on the following sources:

+* [x] wheel velocities (dead reckoning)
+* [ ] IMU sensor readings
+* [ ] control inputs and robot dynamics

 ## Error

+### Dead Reckoning

 The position estimate will accumulate a small error over time, depending on how out of sync the message streams from the two motor controllers are.